jxsvoboda/sycek/README.md

    instead (`.obj`).
  * `--no-tape` Stop before creating tape image, output a binary executable file instead (`.bin`).
+ * `--no-stdlib` Do not implicitly link with standard libraries.

 The following code generation options are available: